What is a short shot

 10. The ribs too thin or too deep.

 These are the corners where air can be easily stored.
 It is also a place where the filling is difficult.
 The ribs should be thickened, or the root arc angle should be increased.

 The most thorough method is to add venting measures.

 11. The runner or gate channel uneven

 Due to continuous improvement of mold manufacturing technology and design level, most of the runner design for single cavity mold is reasonable and meets the molding requirements.
 The uneven runner refers to the distribution of multi-cavity runners.
-Often, there are small differences in the gates, which can result in the inhomogeneous flow of components injected into the mold cavities, causing some of the cavities to fill up and some of the cavities still short shot.
+Often, there are small differences in the gates, resulting in the inhomogeneous flow of components injected into the mold cavities, causing some of the cavities to fill up and some of the cavities to still short shot.